Fresh Strawberry Bars with Oatmeal CrumbJump to Recipe

-Let’s dive in and make these delicious strawberry dessert bars!
+Let’s dive in and make these delicious fresh strawberry bars!
 They are a great weekend baking project!

 Making the Strawberry Filling